RSE-Sheffield/Code_cafe/First_steps_with_R/README.md

 but the named argument version is more readable.

+## Getting help

+Built in to R is a large amount of documentation that you can call on any time.
+For example, if you forget the details about the `log` function described above, ask R for help

+     help(log)

 ## Variables

 We'll rarely want to perform a calculation and throw away the result.
 It is much more likely that we'll want to store the result in R's memory for later use; either as part of future calculations or ready for export to external files.